Robert Record Stapleton was born in Paddington on 16 August 1897, the son of Robert and Phoebe Stapleton.

-Robert Record Stapleton was an alderman on Paddington Council in 1929-33; he was mayor in 1933.
-He died in early October 1933 while Mayor and his wife, Sylvia Stapleton was appointed as an Alderman on the council later that same month.
+Robert Stapleton was an alderman on Paddington Council in 1929-33 and mayor in 1933.
+He died in September 1933 while mayor and his wife, Sylvia Stapleton, was elected as an alderman on the council the following month.

 The information about this alderman was compiled in collaboration with Woollahra Library and Information Service.